 Create a Keepsake.

 Family art projects can be a fun and relaxing way to spend an afternoon.
 Purchase and organize the supplies in advance to make the activity effortless.
-The baby may be too young to join in, so have a swing or playpen at the ready or plan your art project around your baby’s nap schedule.
+The baby may be too young to join in, so have a swing or playpen ready, or plan your art project around your baby’s nap schedule.

 - Scrapbook – What better way to make use of the thousands of baby photos you’ve taken than putting them in a scrapbook?
 The art supply store is full of stickers, borders, scrapbook paper, and stamps that give you plenty of creative liberty.
 Relive some of the year’s best memories, while creating a keepsake for years to come.